-The devices are OTP type 8-bit high performance RISC architecture microcontrollers, designed for cost-effective product applications.
+This device is an OTP type 8-bit high performance RISC architecture microcontroller, designed for cost-effective product applications.

-Analog features include a multi-channel 8-bit A/D converter function.
-Two extremely flexible Timer/Event Counters providing functions for timing, event counting and pulse width measurement functions.
+The device includes two extremely flexible Timer/Event Counters providing functions for timing, event counting and pulse width measurement functions.
 Protective features such as an internal Watchdog Timer and Low Voltage Reset coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.